oracle/weblogic-kubernetes-operator/documentation/4.0/content/samples/domains/image-creation-prerequisites.md

 ---
-title: "Prerequisites"
+title: "Image creation prerequisites"
 date: 2019-02-23T17:32:31-05:00
 weight: 1
 ---

-### Prerequisites for all domain types
+### WDT image creation prerequisites

 1. Choose the type of domain you're going to use throughout the sample, `WLS` or `JRF`.